Kelvin (footballer, born 1993)

-Kelvin Mateus de Oliveira (born 1 June 1993), known simply as Kelvin, is a Brazilian professional footballer who plays as a right winger for FC Ryukyu in J2 League.
+Kelvin Mateus de Oliveira (born 1 June 1993), known simply as Kelvin, is a Brazilian professional footballer who plays as a winger for Campeonato Brasileiro Série C club Náutico.

 He played for five of the Campeonato Brasileiro Série A's Big Twelve, as well as three other clubs in Série B. Abroad, he represented Porto, where he contributed to a Primeira Liga title in 2013.

 Club career

 Early years and Porto

 Born in Curitiba, Paraná, Kelvin spent two seasons with local Paraná Clube in the Série B. In late June 2011, aged only 18, he signed with FC Porto in Portugal.

 Together with teammate Christian Atsu, Kelvin was sent on loan to fellow Primeira Liga club Rio Ave F.C. for the 2011–12 campaign.
 He made his debut in the competition on 21 August 2011, in a 1–0 away loss to Académica de Coimbra.

 Kelvin returned to Porto for 2012–13, spending most of the season with the reserves in the Segunda Liga.
 He managed to score, however, three important goals for the first team as a substitute, helping to home wins against S.C.
 Braga (3–1) and S.L.
 Benfica (2–1), the latter coming in the 92nd minute.